IBM-Cloud/sandbox-benchmark-for-vpc/user-guide/sandbox-user-guide.md

 - Navigate to the performance dashboard page and evaluate performance data for preselected benchmark applications or user application.
+- Users can SSH to the VSIs to troubleshoot or optimize the operating system as part of benchmark evaluation or to access logs and metrics directly.

+##### SSH Instructions for Sandbox Application VSIs

+Ensure you have the SSH key obtained from completing the [prerequisites](#prerequisites).
+Additionally, download that SSH private key used for logging into the bastion host, which was specified during the Terraform module setup for the sandbox environment.

+Follow these steps to SSH into the sandbox application VSIs:

+  1. From your workstation, copy the bastion private SSH key to the bastion host `scp -i [SSHKeyPath] -r [SSHKeyPath] root@[BastionHostIP]:/root`
+  2. Retrieve VSIs' IP address from the IBM Cloud VPC portal or via CLI/API.
+  3. Connect to the Bastion host:
+    `ssh -i [SSHKeyPath] root@[BastionHostIP]`
+  4. SSH into the Application VSI using its internal IP:
+    `ssh -i [SSHKeyPath] ubuntu@[ApplicationIP]`
+  5. Once logged in successfully, proceed with necessary operations.

 #### Step 5: Delete application VSIs